ligato/docs/docs/user-guide/quickstart.md

 ## 3. etcd

-[etcd][etcd] is a key-value data store containing VPP configuration information structured as key-value pairs.
+[etcd][etcd] is a Key-Value (KV) data store containing VPP configuration information structured as key-value pairs.

 ### 3.1 Start etcd

-The following command starts the etcd server in a docker container.
-If the image is not present on your localhost, docker will download it first.
+Start the etcd server in a docker container with this command.
+If the image is not present on your localhost, docker will download it for you first.
 ```
 docker run --rm --name etcd -p 2379:2379 -e ETCDCTL_API=3 quay.io/coreos/etcd /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
 ```

-In the default docker environment, the etcd server will be available at `172.17.0.1:2379`.
-It is possible to change some of the command flags such as the advertise or listen client URLs.
-More on the etcd command flags can be found in the [etcd configuration guide](https://github.com/etcd-io/etcd/blob/master/Documentation/op-guide/configuration.md).

 Open a new terminal session and verify the etcd container is running:
 ```sh